RetroDECK/ES-DE/THEMES-DEV.md

     - Default is `marquee`
 * `defaultItem` - type: PATH
     - Path to the default image file which will be displayed if the image defined via the `staticItem` or `itemType` property is not found.
 Most common extensions are supported (including .svg, .jpg, .png, and unanimated .gif).
+* `fractionalRows` - type: BOOLEAN
+    - Whether to allow rendering of fractional rows of items.
+If set to false then the effective area of the overall element size will be snapped to the item height multiplied by `itemScale`.
+Note that if setting `itemScale` too high relative to the `itemSpacing` Y axis value then fractional rows may still be rendered even if the `fractionalRows` property is set to false.
+    - Default is `false`
 * `itemSize` - type: NORMALIZED_PAIR
     - Size of the item prior to multiplication by the `itemScale` value, i.e. the size of all unselected items.
 Both axes need to be defined.
     - Minimum value per axis is `0.05` and maximum value per axis is `1`